rafaelmata357/Disaster-Response-Pipeline/README.md

-## How To Interact With Your Project
+## How To Interact With the Project

 - The project in this repository follows the CRISPM methodology: